 Scabies is a skin condition caused by scabies mites, also called sarcoptes scabiei.
 They feed using their mouths and front legs to burrow into the outer layer of skin, where they also lay eggs.
 After around three to four days the baby mites (larvae) hatch and move to the surface of the skin, where they mature into adults.

 The main symptom of a scabies infection is intense itchiness at the site of the rash, usually worsening at night.

 Scabies is spread through prolonged periods of skin-to-skin contact with an infected person, and also through sexual contact.

-It can take up to eight weeks for the symptoms of scabies to appear after the initial infection, which makes it difficult to identify the source of any infection straight away; these eight weeks are known as the mite incubation period.
+It can take from two to six weeks for the symptoms of scabies to appear after the initial infection, which makes it difficult to identify the source of any infection straight away; these eight weeks are known as the mite incubation period.

 Who is at risk?

 Anyone can get scabies, but certain groups of people are at greater risk through being in close contact with other people.
 These groups include: